choyiny/cscc09.com/src/content/coursework/project-proposal.md

 - Bullet points outlining how to fulfil "Additional Requirements"
 - Your alpha version, beta version, and final version milestones

+Please push to the `main` branch of your team repository and also submit the repository to Gradescope.
+Only 1 person in your team needs to submit to Gradescope.

+You will receive full credit for the proposal if the instructor deems it to be a reasonable project.
+You have unlimited chances to modify your proposal at any point in the course and be reevaluated.
+You can visit the instructor’s office hours for reevaluation.

 ## Alpha Version (5%) - Github

 You must schedule a 15-minute meeting with a TA before the deadline.
 To receive full credit, you must demonstrate reasonable progress toward your alpha version milestone.

-At this point, all your code should be pushed to the main branch on Github.
+At this point, all your code should be pushed to the `main` branch on Github.

 ## Beta Version (10%) - Github